axu2/improved-seam-carving/README.md

+For implementation details and the full description, please view the notebook here for the best formatting and not directly on GitHub:

+https://nbviewer.jupyter.org/github/axu2/improved-seam-carving/blob/master/Improved%20Seam%20Carving.ipynb

 # Improved Seam Carving Using Forward Energy

-For implementation details, please view the notebook here for the best formatting and not directly on GitHub:

-https://nbviewer.jupyter.org/github/axu2/improved-seam-carving/blob/master/Improved%20Seam%20Carving.ipynb

 >Seam-carving is a content-aware image resizing technique where the image is reduced in size by one pixel of height (or width) at a time.
 A vertical seam in an image is a path of pixels connected from the top to the bottom with one pixel in each row.
 Unlike standard content-agnostic resizing techniques (such as cropping and scaling), seam carving preserves the most interesting features (aspect ratio, set of objects present, etc.) of the image.